ryankamiri/codex-adapters/README.md

 ```

 Then hit **Reload MCP** in the UI (or `curl -XPOST localhost:4000/api/mcp/reload`).
-Give it a moment before prompting — reload returns as soon as the config is
+Give it a moment before prompting — reload returns as soon as the config is re-read,
-re-read, and a server that hasn't finished its handshake exposes no tools yet.
+and a server mid-handshake exposes no tools yet.
-`GET /api/mcp/servers` lists what each server is actually offering.

 ### macOS permissions